-1 May - 31 May, 2022
+Residency dates: 1 - 31 October 2022

 We are interested in collaborative projects and applying as a group/collective is encouraged.
-Residency 11:11 is a queer and female run organisation and we prioritise artist who identify as such.

 What we offer: £250 artist budget, curatorial support and project development, use of our website to showcase research and develop work, zoom and social media outputs, online public event at the end of the residency.
 This is an opportunity to take time and space to explore your practice, sharing as much or as little as you want to online, and be supported in doing so.

 Find out more on how to apply here

 Éamon McGivern is a figurative painter based in San Francisco California.
 In 2015 while living in London, they noticed that people were continuously talking about gender in incoherent ways.
 Seven years later they are returning to London with a new name and sex marker on their ID, intent on researching why and how the English language is so bad at articulating gender.